kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Megalops atlanticus
-Description     A group of tarpons accompanied us during all night dives on Bonaire.
+Description     A group of tarpons accompanied us during our night dives on Bonaire.
 These nocturnal hunters exploited the light from our torches to find prey.

 DSC01178.jpg